firebird631/siis/doc/cli.md

 #### Active trades view ####

-This display current active, valid or pending trades for the current strategy, accessible throught the Shift+F shortcut.
+This display current active, valid or pending trades for the current strategy, accessible through the Shift+F shortcut.

 The current displayed strategy/appliance can be switched using the Shift+Page-Up/Page-Down shortcuts.